pyZerrenner/DOPpy/README.md

 ## Usage
 This section is a quick overview of the features of DOPpy.
 For more information refer to the doc-strings of the respective functions.

-Put the file `DOPpy.py` somwhere Python can find it (e.g. the folder of your script or a folder listed in the PATH veriable).
+Put the file `DOPpy.py` somwhere Python can find it (e.g. the folder of your script or a folder listed in the PATH variable).
 Call the function `DOP(fname)` from the module with the absolute or relative path to the BDD-file `fname`.
 The function determines which version (DOP2000 or 3000) the file is and returns a `DOP2000` or `DOP3000` instance, respectively.

 ```python
 import DOP from DOPpy